Policy last updated

 For Smile Squad, it will be the Smile Squad clinician (oral health therapist, dental therapist, dentist) who will assess if the young person is a mature minor with respect to the issue for which they are seeking dental treatment.
 The Smile Squad clinician must be satisfied that the student has sufficient understanding of the risks, benefits, and possible complications of their condition and proposed treatment to give informed consent.
 This is in line with ordinary practice for young people accessing dental services in the community.
 The Dental Board of Australia’s code of states that good practice involves considering the young person’s capacity for decision making or consent.

-In seeking consent, dentists and dental clinicians should comply with the Dental Board of Australia’s code of conduct as part of their registration requirements, and be guided by the Australian Dental Association’s Guidelines for Consent for Care in Dentistry .
+In seeking consent, dentists and dental clinicians must comply with the Dental Board of Australia’s code of conduct as part of their registration requirements, and be guided by the Australian Dental Association’s Guidelines for Consent for Care in Dentistry .

 Consent will be required for all students to access dental services through Smile Squad.